Thick-billed raven: Diet

 The thick-billed raven is omnivorous, feeding on grubs, beetle larvae from animal dung, carrion, scraps of meat and human food.
 It has been seen taking standing wheat.
 When seeking food from dung, it has been seen using a distinct scything movement to scatter the dung and extract the grubs.

 Nesting

-It nests in trees and on cliffs, apparently building a stick nest like the similar and much more widely distributed and studied white-necked raven.
+It nests in trees and on cliffs, apparently building a stick nest like the similar and more widely distributed white-necked raven.
 It lays three to five eggs.
 In one case, thick-billed ravens were observed to vigorously displace predatory Verreaux's eagle owls from their nest area.

 Voice

 Its calls include a harsh nasal croak, a low wheezy croak, a "raven-raven", and sometimes a "dink, dink, dink" sound.
 Like many corvids, the thick-billed raven is capable of vocal mimicry; however, this behaviour is rare in the wild, and is normally recorded only in captivity.